ringcentral/ringcentral-js/README.md

 ***

-# Call Management Using JavaScript
+# Call management using JavaScript

 If you are integrating with a CRM or ERP system, use of the JavaScript SDK is highly recommended.
 Following is an example of a call management integration that includes monitoring of incoming calls and performing of RingOuts.